Continuous Relaxations for the Traveling Salesman Problem: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we explored the use of continuous relaxations and dynamical systems theory for constructing algorithms for the TSP.
 Our approach aimed to exploit the observation that the solution of the TSP can be represented as a permutation matrix which lies on the manifold of orthogonal matrices.
 In the first part of this manuscript, we constructed a dynamical system on the manifold of orthogonal matrices that converges to solutions of the TSP.
 We also explored the construction of gradient flows for tour matrices in Section~\ref{sec:tour_mat}.
-We found that although the dynamical systems approach is elegant, it often converges to local optima.
+We found that although the dynamical systems approach is elegant and sheds light on the structure and complexity of NP-hard problems, it often converges to local optima.
+We also used homotopy continuation methods to compute subsets of the stable manifolds of the optimal solutions.

-Inspired by the dynamical systems approach, we then constructed a Procrustes based approach that computes an orthogonal matrix that minimizes the TSP cost.
-Our approach was based on the computation of the solution of the two-sided orthogonal Procrustes problem.
-This solution is based on the eigendecomposition of the tour and distance matrices.
-We then constructed a homotopy with the distance matrix that is then used to bias the popular Lin--Kernighan heuristic.
+Inspired by the dynamical systems approach, we then exploited a Procrustes based approximation that computes an orthogonal matrix that minimizes the TSP cost.
+Our approach was based on the computation of the solution of the two-sided orthogonal Procrustes problem which is based on the eigendecomposition of the corresponding tour and distance matrices of the TSP instance.
+We then constructed a homotopy of the Procrustes solution with the distance matrix that is then used to bias the popular Lin--Kernighan heuristic.

-The candidate sets constructed from the homotopy are found to give faster convergence than minimum spanning tree ($1$-tree) based approaches.
+In certain TSP instances, the candidate sets constructed from the homotopy are found to give faster convergence than minimum spanning tree ($1$-tree) based approaches.
 Our algorithm was implemented in the LKH software framework and demonstrated on multiple TSPLIB and random TSP instances.

-Future work includes the generalization of our proposed approach to QAPs.
+Future work includes the testing of the Procrustes approach on larger instances of the TSP by exploiting parallel eigenvector computation packages~\cite{cit:scalapack}.
+On the theoretical side, we aim to pursue the generalization of our proposed approach to the quadratic assignment problem (QAP).
 The aim is to develop efficient heuristics utilizing the results of the Procrustes problem and dynamical systems theory for solving strongly NP-hard problems.
 We are also exploring the use of subgradient optimization for improving the Procrustes solution which is expected to provide faster convergence rates for the TSP and related optimization problems.
+Additionally, we are exploring the use of fast spectral methods~\cite{cit:schafer2017owhadi} for accelerating the candidate set computations.
+Moreover, we hope that this work increases interest in the area at the intersection of dynamical systems theory and combinatorial optimization.
+There appear to be deep connections between the two areas~\cite{cit:wibisono} that may enable the construction of new optimization algorithms for a wide class of optimization problems.